lsst-dm/prompt_processing/doc/playbook.rst

    You must pass the ``--endpoint-url`` argument even if you have ``S3_ENDPOINT_URL`` defined.

-Some of the prompt processing buckets are Ceph tenant buckets and require a tenant prefix, which violates the bucket name standard and is not supported by AWS CLI.
+Those buckets starting with ``rubin:`` are Ceph tenant buckets with the tenant prefix.
+The bucket name with the tenant prefix violates the standard and is not supported by AWS CLI.
 The MinIO Client ``mc`` tool may be used.
 One version can be accessed at ``/sdf/group/rubin/sw/bin/mc`` at USDF.
 To inspect buckets with the MinIO Client ``mc`` tool, first set up an alias (e.g. ``prompt-processing-dev``) and then can use commands: